Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 While the majority of the token emissions will always be governed by on-chain revenue data, a component of the newly minted tokens can be directed to Protocols with user stake.
 This can function as an extention of the DAO where the token holders vote on what innovation to fund.
 This allows for nascent technologies that might be early on in their monetization roadmap to get sustained funding.

-The diagram below shows the tokonomics related flows and actions:
+The diagram below shows the tokenomics related flows and actions:

 <img src="./img/tokenomics.jpg" alt="Flow of the FOREST token" width="750">

 ## Token Burning

 Whenever there is a transaction that transfers ForestAI tokens to the ForestAI Treasury, part of the token amount is burned.
-The ratio of burned tokens is an adjustable smart contract parameter that will be governed by the ForestAI DAO.
+The ratio of burned tokens is an adjustable smartcontract parameter that will be governed by the ForestAI DAO.
 In this way the Network can have a more fine-tuned control over the inflation rate of the token supply.

 <img src="./img/treasury_burn.jpg" alt="Token Burn" width="750">